Foresight-Guided Defense Against Infectious Jailbreaks in Multi-Agent Systems¶

 - Diversity is worth preserving — if a homogenizing defense is acceptable, simpler global filters cost less than per-round simulation

-Coding-agent fleets with isolated sub-agent contexts already break the contagion channel — there is no shared pool to poison.
-Standard isolation and sandboxing (Blast Radius Containment, Defense-in-Depth Agent Safety) contain the threat without per-round simulation overhead.
+Coding-agent fleets with isolated sub-agent contexts already break the contagion channel, because there is no shared pool to poison.
+Standard isolation and sandboxing contain the threat without per-round simulation overhead, as covered in Blast Radius Containment and Defense-in-Depth Agent Safety.
 Anthropic's context engineering guidance treats sub-agent isolation as a primary tool for cross-agent failure modes.

 Limitations¶

-- Inference overhead — per-round multi-persona simulation adds cost the paper flags for "large-scale MASs or long interaction processes" (Ma et al., 2026)
+- Inference overhead — per-round multi-persona simulation adds cost.
+The paper flags this for "large-scale MASs or long interaction processes" (Ma et al., 2026).

-- Adversary-controlled diagnostic — the simulation runs on the same model class as the agents; prompt injection against the simulation step can suppress the diversity signal.
-Not addressed by the paper.
+- Adversary-controlled diagnostic — the simulation runs on the same model class as the agents, so prompt injection against the simulation step can suppress the diversity signal.
+The paper does not address this.

-- No provable containment — Gu et al. (2024) state designing a defense provably restraining spread "remains an open question."
+- No provable containment — Gu et al. (2024) state that designing a defense to provably restrain spread "remains an open question".
 FLP shows empirical reduction, not formal guarantees.

-- Modality scope — evaluation is multimodal-RAG-specific; generalising to tool-use chains or code pipelines requires re-deriving the diversity-signal premise
+- Modality scope — evaluation is multimodal-RAG-specific.
+Generalizing to tool-use chains or code pipelines requires re-deriving the diversity-signal premise.

 Example¶

-A multimodal customer-support MAS with five agents sharing a CLIP-indexed image album receives a poisoned product photo via one user upload.
-Without defense, by chat round 24 every agent in the fleet returns a malicious response.
+A multimodal customer-support MAS has five agents that share a CLIP-indexed image album.
+One user upload delivers a poisoned product photo.
+Without defense, every agent in the fleet returns a malicious response by chat round 24.
 With FLP wired into each agent:

 # per-agent defense config